Biden pick for Navy secretary is Cuban-born Carlos Del Toro, a 22-year Navy veteran

 SEN. COTTON GRILLS DEFENSE SECRETARY AUSTIN IN TESTY EXCHANGE OVER ‘WOKE’ MILITARY

 Del Toro has been CEO and president of SBG Technology Solutions for the last 17 years.
-The company supports Naval defense programs including shipbuilding, artificial intelligence, cybersecurity, acquisition programs, space systems, health, and training, according to the White House.
+The company supports Naval defense, including shipbuilding, artificial intelligence, cybersecurity, acquisition programs, space systems, health, and training, according to the White House.

 Virginia's two U.S. senators, both Democrats, hailed the choice of Del Toro.